High-resolution models of the vertical shear instability: Introduction

-Despite this additional complexity, many basic questions remain concerning the long-term saturation and energy cascade of the VSI.
-Notably, one of the defining features of the VSI is its ability to excite a type of large-scale inertial wave, known as "corrugation modes", which can dominate the vertical and radial dynamics of the disc \citep{Nelson.Gressel.ea13,Stoll.Kley14}.
+Despite this additional complexity, many basic questions remain regarding the long-term saturation and energy cascade of the VSI.
+Notably, one of the defining features of the VSI is its ability to excite a type of large-scale inertial wave, known as `corrugation modes', which can dominate the vertical and radial dynamics of the disc \citep{Nelson.Gressel.ea13,Stoll.Kley14}.
 These corrugation modes form wave trains that develop into well-defined radial wave zones in 2D simulations \citep{Svanberg.Cui.ea22}.
-However, capturing several of these wave trains is notoriously difficult as this requires radially extended simulation domains.
-The only studies that clearly exhibit several wave trains are axisymmetric \citep{Stoll.Kley14,Svanberg.Cui.ea22} with $r_\mathrm{out}/r_\mathrm{in}>10$, while all of the 3D simulations published to date have $r_\mathrm{out}/r_\mathrm{in}<5$ (cf.~tab.~\ref{tab:previousWork}).
+However, capturing several of these wave trains is notoriously difficult, as this requires radially extended simulation domains.
+The only studies that clearly exhibit several wave trains are axisymmetric \citep{Stoll.Kley14,Svanberg.Cui.ea22}, with $r_\mathrm{out}/r_\mathrm{in}>10$, while all 3D simulations published to date have $r_\mathrm{out}/r_\mathrm{in}<5$ (cf.~tab.~\ref{tab:previousWork}).

-This question of radial extent is important, as the VSI is an instability of inertial waves traveling radially outwards \citep{Ogilvie.Latter.ea25}.
-Hence, the innermost traveling wave packet is necessarily affected by the inner boundary condition of the domain, a problem that has been largely ignored in the community.
-There are however hints that some boundary artifacts are present: \cite{Shariff.Umurhan24} show that the turbulent transport parameter $\alpha$ is linearly increasing with radius in a box with $r_\mathrm{out}/r_\mathrm{in}=2$, a rather unexpected result if the VSI and its saturation was truly a radially local process.
-Hence, how the VSI saturate in truly radially extended domain remains an open question.
+This question of radial extent is important because VSI is an instability of inertial waves travelling radially outwards \citep{Ogilvie.Latter.ea25}.
+Consequently, the innermost travelling wave packet is necessarily affected by the inner boundary condition of the domain, a problem that has been largely overlooked in the community.
+However, there are hints that some boundary artefacts are present: \cite{Shariff.Umurhan24} show that the turbulent transport parameter $\alpha$ increases linearly with radius in a box with $r_\mathrm{out}/r_\mathrm{in}=2$, a rather unexpected result if the VSI and its saturation were truly a radially local process.
+Thus, how the VSI saturates in a truly radially extended domain remains an open question.

 Other questions of interest include whether the saturation mechanism involves the formation of long-lived structures such as zonal flows and vortices, which might trap dust grains and trigger planet formation \citep{Richard.Nelson.ea16,Manger.Klahr18,Pfeil.Klahr21}.
-Finally, the nature of the turbulent cascade is also debated, as various studies found different phenomenologies \citep{Manger.Klahr18,Shariff.Umurhan24,MelonFuksman.Flock.ea24} ranging from direct Kolmogorov cascade to quasi-2D inverse cascades.
+Finally, the nature of the turbulent cascade is also debated, as various studies report different phenomenologies \citep{Manger.Klahr18,Shariff.Umurhan24,MelonFuksman.Flock.ea24}, ranging from direct Kolmogorov cascades to quasi-2D inverse cascades.